Adani Ports' first bond issue in over 2 yrs lapped up, more coming: Bankers

 The higher coupon may have been offered to appease investors, as the group is currently gauging demand, said Venkatakrishnan Srinivasan, founder and managing partner at Rockfort Fincap.

-Adani Ports last tapped the bond market in October 2021, raising 10 billion rupees at 6.25% coupon.
+Adani Ports last tapped the bond market in October 2021, raising Rs 1,000 crore at 6.25 per cent coupon.

 The group did not immediately respond to Reuters' email seeking comments.